sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 See romwrite's README for details about these commands.

+Note that this method is slow and clunky, but before long, you won't be using it anymore.
+Writing to an EEPROM is much easier and faster from a RC2014 running Collapse OS, so once you have that first Collapse OS ROM, you'll be much better equipped for further toying around (unless, of course, you already had tools to write to EEPROM.
+In which case, you'll be ignoring this section altogether).

 ### Running

 Put the AT28 in the ROM module, don't forget to set the A14 jumper high, then